-West Midlands Fire Service has a Corporate Risk Register and Risks 7.1 and 7.2 relate to the confidentiality, integrity and availability of systems including identification of risk and the controls applied to mitigate the risk.
-A new risk 7.3 Cyber Security was added to the Corporate Risk Register in this reporting period to give greater focus to this important area.
+West Midlands Fire Service has a Corporate Risk Register and Risks 7.1 and 7.2 relate to the confidentiality, integrity and availability of systems and data including identification of risk and the controls applied to mitigate the risk.
+Corporate risk 7.3 Cyber Security recognises the external threats to organisational systems and data and gives focus to this important area.
 These risks are reviewed and reported to the Strategic Enabling Team monthly to ensure that emerging and new risks are captured in a timely manner.